Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 What is the best way to protect chrome wire wheels?

-The final process is the application of E-Valence Chrome & Metal Polish.
-Formulated to rejuvenate and protect the chrome, it will bring out a deep, rich, streak-free shine while leaving a protective coating.
-This coating will greatly reduce tarnishing and the effect of dust mites over time.
-The latter is of major importance if the vehicle is in storage.
-Equally, this protection is very effective for vehicles in constant use.
-It should also be applied to Stainless Steel wheels.
+Formulated to rejuvenate and protect chrome, it will produce a deep, rich, streak-free shine while leaving a protective coating.
+This coating will significantly reduce tarnishing and protect from dust mites*6 over time.
+Likewise, this protection is very effective for vehicles that are in constant use.
+It should also be applied to stainless steel wheels.

-– Spray all areas of the wheel, both back and front.
+• Spray all areas of the wheel, both front and back.

-Using two 270-330 GSM microfibre cloths, thoroughly clean the hub, rim, and spokes by pushing and rubbing the cloth between the spokes with your fingers.
+• Using two microfibre cloths of 270-330 GSM, thoroughly clean the hub, rim, and spokes by pushing and rubbing the cloth between the spokes with your fingers.

-– Repeat as you round the wheel for the inner hub and outer rim.
+• Repeat around the wheel for the inner hub and outer rim.

 Finished and ready for Tyre Dressing.*5